 It is important to state, before proceeding, that the terms masculinity and femininity are obviously fluid, and nowhere has this been truer than in dance music culture.
 The very fact that this article is going to refer to shirtless men hugging each-other as masculine, should be an indication that we are working within a culture that has a track record for defying the boundaries of sex.
 Yet this is a consideration of how the popular imagination, with far more traditional ideas of gender, have interacted with drugs and music, so the definitions of men and women are naturally more limited.

 In essence, the gender dynamics of the time share a relationship with how we recall the drug in this era.
-Phrased best by Angela McRobbie, in her essay "Shut Up and Dance", "in raves there can be seen a series of social tensions (including those around gender and sexuality) which are manifest in the aesthetics of dance, music, and drugs which come to characterise the phenomena."
+Phrased best by Angela McRobbie, in her essay "Shut Up and Dance", "in raves there can be seen a series of social tensions (including those around gender and sexuality) which are manifest in the aesthetics of dance, music, and drugs which come to characterize the phenomena."

-The first sizeable encounter the public imagination had with ecstasy was the second summer of love.
+The first sizable encounter the public imagination had with ecstasy was the second summer of love.
 A period between 1988 and 1989 when an explosion of MDMA-fueled all night raves seized both youthful imaginations and trepidatious headlines.
 The era was one of psychedelic tie-dyes and smiley faces, Madchester and the Hacienda, Danny Rampling and Paul Oakenfold.

 Masculinity was definitely altered by the arrival of ecstasy.
 There are stories, after its arrival in England of considerable dips in violence, with many arguing that the drug even influenced the football terraces.
 As in Andrew Wood's book No-One Likes Us, We Don't Care, featuring accounts from some of Millwall's self-professed football hooligans, "a-huggin' and a-lovin' was the new a-punchin' and a-kickin'", adding, "the Summer of Love had put paid to football violence".